After-Shock/Cloudbox-wiki/Installing-Cloudbox.md

 ## 1. Install Ansible ###

-Run the following command.
+Run the following commands (one by one).
 Press `Y` when asked to confirm.
 ```bash
 sudo apt-get install python-pip
 sudo pip install ansible==2.3.1.0